mjteo95/GEO1003-Shared_Notes/docs/content/notes/crs/rd_nap.md

    4.2 Transformation to NAP

-### Transformation from ETRS89 to RD and NAP: Steps
+### Transformation from RD and NAP to ETRS89: Steps

 1. Inverse map projection